jaclarke/edgedb-ui/readme.md

+ ⚠ This project is now obsolete, and doesn't work with any post-beta version of EdgeDB.
+It's recommended to instead use the official EdgeDB UI.

 # Untitled EdgeDB GUI Client

 A basic EdgeDB GUI Client for Windows (It should work on any platform supported by Electron, but currently it's only designed for Windows, so the UI will look a bit out of place on other OS's).